solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 connectivity in Ruby by referencing C implementations of the MySQL connector.

-# Provision Flexible Server and Database
+# Provision Flexible Server and a database

 This section illustrates how to deploy MySQL Flexible Server using various Azure management tools.